- Lots of standard tech…

 Featuring a larger footprint than its contemporaries, the 2020 Q3 is ideal for hauling people and stuff in a city-friendly package, coddling passengers with standard leather seats and a sliding rear seat.
 An available 23.7 cubic feet of cargo space with the rear seats slid forward is adequate for most luggage needs, but 48 cubes are available with the rear seats folded flat.
 Material quality is top-notch, as is the story with all recent Audis.

-Though the federal government hasn’t gotten around to crash testing it, the IIHS gave the 2020 Q3 a Top Safety Pick+ award citing its perfect scores and good headlights, as well as standard automatic emergency braking.
+With a five-star NHTSA rating and a Top Safety Pick+ from the IIHS, the 2020 Q3 stays safe in a crash and does pretty good at avoiding crashes with standard automatic emergency braking.
 Other active features like adaptive cruise control and active lane control can be added onto any model at an extra cost.

 Speaking of features, the Q3 is well outfitted for a small crossover from a top-tier brand.
 It has a 10.3-inch digital gauge cluster and 8.8-inch touchscreen infotainment system right out of the box, with Apple CarPlay and Android Auto compatibility.
 Leather, heated seats, and 18-inch wheels all come standard too, as well as all-wheel drive, so a well-equipped Q3 can be had for less than $36,000.